xaviayala/JFreixedes-art-gallery/README.md

+## UP958975 - Web Management and Development (WebMD DL)
+### Unit Code  WebMD DL / U30875

+This is a University project accomplished as a part of my BSc(Hons) Computing & Information Systems for the <b>University of Portsmouth</b>.<br />

+## Live site
+The live website is available at https://jfreixedes-artstudio.me

+## Hosting and integration deployment
+The website has deployed using the hosting and serverless backend services of Netlify available at https://jfreixedes-artstudio.netlify.com and is using continuous deployment from this GitHub repository.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Git